 The Orange-crowned Warbler is a small songbird from the New World warbler family.
 It was formally described in 1822 by Thomas Say, who gave it its scientific name Sylvia celatus – Latin for ‘cloaked’.

-This species has an olive green back and wings with yellowish underparts.
-The males have bright orange crowns during breeding season, which give this bird its namesake.
+This species has an olive-green back and wings with yellowish underparts.
+The males have bright orange crowns during breeding season, which gives this bird its namesake.

-They can be found mainly in North America but they also migrate to Central America during winter months.
+They can be found mainly in North America but also migrate to Central America during the winter.

 Their diet consists of insects such as butterflies, moths, grasshoppers and beetles; they may also consume fruits occasionally when available.